siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 ##Design (solution domain)

 ##Command Classes
-Commands sent to TinyG fall into classes that need to be handled differently:
+Commands sent to TinyG fall into classes that have different handling:

 	Class  | Commands    | Notes
 	-------|-------------|-------------------------